Key Takeaways

 Generated (Computed) Columns

-Generated columns derive their value from an expression and are recalculated automatically.
-They are useful for storing pre-computed values like full names or totals without duplicating logic in application code.
+Generated columns derive their value from an expression evaluated automatically by the database.
+They're useful for storing pre-computed values like full names, order totals, or slugs without duplicating logic in application code.
+The syntax is similar across databases, but the STORED vs VIRTUAL distinction behaves differently depending on the engine.

 MySQL